Ringgold eyeing new tourism website for Convention and Visitor’s Bureau

 Ringgold’s Convention and Visitor’s Bureau (CVB) has been working to create a new website geared toward tourism and city events and has landed on a development company to create the site.

 During the final City Council meeting of the year on Dec.
-9, City Councilman and CVB board member Kelly Bomar presented the CVB’s recommendation to the Council for ratification and explained the work and plan for the site.
+9, council member and CVB board member Kelly Bomar presented the CVB’s recommendation for ratification and explained the work and plan for the site.

 Although the city already has an overall website, Bomar explained that the new site would be tailored to tourism and making people aware of everything going on in town.